zihxiao/comprehensive-exam/README.md

 # comprehensive-exam
-MS comprehensive exam for graduation
+MS in Biostatistics comprehensive exam for graduation at UC Davis